bewuethr/bewuethr.github.io/2020-04-17-pbb-makefile-manpage.md

 ![Coloured inline code](images/2020-04-17-inlinecode.png)

-I first used the same grey background as for code blocks just like for example GitHub does for Markdown pages, but bumped into a snag; Pandoc believes that whitespace should be conserved for inline code and sets `white-space: pre-wrap` for `code`.
+I first used the same grey background as for code blocks just like for example GitHub does for Markdown pages, but bumped into a snag; pandoc believes that whitespace should be conserved for inline code and sets `white-space: pre-wrap` for `code`.
 This preserves whitespace, but still breaks lines; it does leave a blank at the end of the line, though, and with a visible background colour,